Hanif Muhammad Epic 337 Runs vs West Indies in Bridgetown 1958

 For the home team, it was a period of transition.
 The era of the wondrous three W’s – Everton Weekes, Clyde Walcott, and Frank Worrell– was coming to an end.
-Frank Worrell was unavailable for the series (he was studying in England) while Walcott announced his retirement at the end of the fifth Test.
+Frank Worrell was unavailable for the series (he was studying in England), while Walcott announced his retirement at the end of the fifth Test.
 In the second Test at Port-of-Spain, the last great spinner to represent the West Indies, Lance Gibbs, would make his debut.

 The young cricketing nation of Pakistan had made a big impression after their first two tours, to India in 1952 and England in 1954, on both of which they won a Test match.
-Now they were taking on the might of the Caribbean’s on their own pitches.
+Now they were taking on the might of the Caribbean on their own pitches.
 In Hanif Muhammad, they had a batting champion whose stature worldwide was in direct proportion to his height.

-The pace bowling attack too was pretty formidable as proven in the Oval Test four years earlier.
-The West Indies included debutant batsman Conrad Hunte for the first Test at Bridgetown, Barbados after he had impressed with 77 in the tour game for Barbados.
+The pace bowling attack, too, was pretty formidable, as proven in the Oval Test four years earlier.
+The West Indies included debutant batsman Conrad Hunte for the first Test at Bridgetown, Barbados, after he had impressed with 77 in the tour game for Barbados.
 Conard Hunte, who would go on to become a great opening batsman, responded the first time around with a magnificent 142.

-It was a harsh beginning for another debutant, left-arm spinner Nasim-ul-Ghani who failed to pick up a wicket.
-He did, however, set a record for being the youngest Test player at the time, 16 years and 248 days.
+It was a harsh beginning for another debutant, left-arm spinner Nasim-ul-Ghani, who failed to pick up a wicket.
+He did, however, set a record for being the youngest Test player at the time, at 16 years and 248 days.
 Though openers Hanif Muhammad and Imtiaz Ahmad just managed to add 35 runs, the batsmen really had no answer to the express pace and hostility of Roy Gilchrist who captured four wickets in 15 overs.

 If any batsman of the time was capable of such a feat, it would be Hanif Muhammad.
 He was the second of the famous five Mohammad brothers, four of whom represented their country with such distinction.
 The man originally dubbed “The Little Master” was known to possess massive powers of concentration.

 Now every ounce of those powers would be needed.
 Hanif Muhammad did not let his countrymen down.
-By the end of the third day, Pakistan had responded really well to the challenge of the West Indies bowling and reaches the scorecard of 162 for one, the indomitable opener batting on 61 runs.
-His stand with wicket-keeper batsman Imtiaz Ahmad (91), who was worthy of 152 runs, did much to blunt the West Indies’ ferocious bowling attack.
+By the end of the third day, Pakistan had responded really well to the challenge of the West Indies bowling and reached the scorecard of 162 for one, with the indomitable opener batting on 61 runs.
+His stand with wicketkeeper batsman Imtiaz Ahmad (91), who was worthy of 152 runs, did much to blunt the West Indies’ ferocious bowling attack.
 Still, there were three days to go.

 Roy Gilchrist’s fiery temperament, tremendous pace, and dodgy action all made him a terrifying prospect.
-It took a sound piece of advice from Walcott to Hanif—never try hooking Gilchrist that persuaded the opener to sway out of the line of the bouncers rather than try to hook or duck.
+It took a sound piece of advice from Walcott to Hanif—never try hooking Gilchrist—that persuaded the opener to sway out of the line of the bouncers rather than try to hook or duck.

-Hanif Muhammad had batted through the whole of the fourth day in scoring exactly 100 and then the fifth while adding 109 to his total.
+Hanif Muhammad had batted through the whole of the fourth day, scoring exactly 100, and then the fifth while adding 109 to his total.
 It certainly made for tedious viewing.
-But there was a job on hand—saving the Test.
+But there was a job on hand—saving the test.
 Therefore, looking remarkably fresh, the master batsman returns to the pavilion after his marathon innings for Pakistan at Bridgetown in 1958.
-Hanif Muhammad epic 337 runs in 970 minutes, then the longest-ever first-class innings, and Hanif was the savior for his side.
+Hanif Muhammad hit 337 runs in 970 minutes, the longest-ever first-class inning, and Hanif was the savior for his side.
 At the tea break on the final day, his task had been achieved.